 Finding a good bottle of wine shouldn't be all that hard, right?
 There are so many resources available these days that tell you not only which bottle are good and which are bad, but that will direct you precisely where you need to go to buy the wine.
 The problem, though, is actually getting out and buying those great bottles.

-My big issue with wine has always been one of being overwhelmed.
+My big issue with wine (and cheese for that matter!) has always been one of being overwhelmed.
 I know what's out there, but I freeze up any time I actually go to buy wine.
 I need a little push to help me try new things, and that's why I decided to try my luck with a subscription wine club.